-- A. The Company adopted IFRS 16 on January 1, 2019.
-The Company has lease agreements including office building, backup facility and vehicles that are used to perform its operating activities. - 1.
+- A. The Company has lease agreements including office building, backup facility and vehicles that are used to perform its operating activities. - 1.
 In November 2015, the Company signed an agreement with Masav, jointly and severally (with each company assuming 50% of rental costs), for leasing an office site for a ten-year period, with an option to extend by two additional periods of five years each, and ten years in total.
-The Company believes that exercising the option is highly likely. - 2.
+The Company believes that exercising the option is highly likely.
+In accordance with the separation outline of the two companies and the agreements between them, on May 24, 2022, Masav moved from the shared offices to its new offices and in September 2022, the Company and Masav signed an addendum to the lease agreement assigning Masav's rights in the offices to the Company, which was approved as a non-exceptional transaction.
+Accordingly, the Company recognized a right of use asset and a lease liability as detailed below. - 2.
 In April 2021, the Company signed an agreement with Masav, jointly and severally, (with each company assuming 50% of the rental costs), for leasing a backup facility for a five-year period (as of January 11, 2020) with an option to extend by two additional periods of five years each, and ten years in total. - 3.
 The Company has vehicle lease agreements, mostly for three-year periods.